fntneves/laravel-transactional-events/README.md

 > This package is only available for Laravel 5.5 LTS.

 This package introduces a transactional layer to Laravel Event Dispatcher.
 Its purpose is to achieve, without changing a single line of code, a better consistency between events dispatched during database transactions.
+This behavior is also applicable to Eloquent events, such as `saved` and `created`, by changing the configuration file.

 ## Why transactional events?